 Due to the lack of cold fronts, temperatures in Grand Junction stay a few degrees warmer than the state’s average.

 This increase in temperatures helps keep the snow at bay.
 The mountains protect the city and make Grand Junction a warm place to live year-round.

 It’s also a very picturesque place to live since it sits in the middle of a valley surrounded by the Rocky Mountains.

 The high desert and mountain ranges that deter cold fronts and snowfall in the winter, also allow for warmer summer temperatures.

 The weather and the abundant sun in the area make Grand Junction Colorado’s top wine producing area.

-The soil is prime for fruits and other Colorado produce that benefit from lots of sun too, like peaches, melons, and chili peppers!
+The soil is prime for fruits for wine-making as well as other Colorado produce that benefit from lots of sun too, like peaches, melons, and chili peppers!